Licensed conveyancer: Australia

-To become a licensed conveyancer, you are required to complete a Diploma or Advanced Diploma in Conveyancing, as well as practical training under the supervision of an Australian Legal Practitioner.
-Moreover, you must be 18 years of age and considered able to perform conveyancing tasks.
-You cannot be insolvent, under administration, a represented person under the Guardianship and Administration Act 1986 and not currently disqualified from holding a conveyancing license.
+Licensed conveyancers must complete a Diploma or Advanced Diploma in Conveyancing, as well as practical training under the supervision of an Australian Legal Practitioner.
+They must be 18 years of age and considered able to perform conveyancing tasks.
+Anyone who is insolvent, under administration, a represented person under the Guardianship and Administration Act 1986, or currently disqualified from holding a conveyancing license, is disqualified.

 To be issued with a license, applicants must be approved by the BLA body after application checks and record checks are made.

-Conveyancers may be employed by law firms, solicitors, conveyancing firms, banks and property developers.
+Conveyancers may be employed by law firms, solicitors, conveyancing firms, banks, and property developers.
 A conveyancer can also obtain a license to run their own licensed conveyancing business.